goldfever

 Which is why we prefer to use ‘recycled gold’ for all our jewellery.
 This gold has been recycled locally in The Netherlands.
 Every goldsmith participates by collecting all their filings and leftover pieces and bringing them to be recycled.
 But other industries, and private individuals who exchange their gold jewellery for cash, contribute as well.
 All this gold is collected, cleansed and re-alloyed by our suppliers.
 This is called ‘urban mining’.
 Then the locally recycled gold is brought back to the market, so we can then create something from it.

-Did you know you can also bring your heirloom gold to our studio, like an old necklace or a ring you inherited from your grandmother.
-We can melt it and re-use the gold or gemstones.
+Did you know you can also bring your own heirloom gold to our studio, like an outdated or broken necklace, or a ring you inherited from your grandmother.
+We can melt it and re-use the gold or gemstones for a new Oogst design.
 Transform it from an heirloom to a showpiece!
+Want to see some examples, discover our bespoke pieces created from heirlooms in the Oogst studio here.